dansbits/lurn/readmes/neighbors/knn_regression.md

   model.fit(predictors, target_var)
 ```

-The model can not be used to predict the income of a person given his/her
+The model can now be used to predict the income of a person given his/her
 age and years of education.

 ```ruby